pip-services/pip-services-docs/content/en/python/container/config/component_config.md

 Important points

-- The configuration includes the type of information or descriptor, and component configuration parameters.
+- The configuration includes the type of information or descriptor and component configuration parameters.

 ### Fields